All of our content is written by humans, not robots. Learn More

 4. VPN Failing to Change Your IP Address Location

 Perhaps you’re using a VPN to change your IP address and bypass geographic restrictions, such as to access a different Netflix region.
-The connection is successful, but you’re still finding yourself browsing your home region’s Netflix.
-That could be a case of a leaking IP address – either a DNS leak or a WebRTC leak.
+You connect successfully, but Netflix still shows your local content.
+That’s usually a sign of an IP leak – either DNS or WebRTC leak.

 WebRTC Leak Test With Surfshark